Baldessin Press Studio Residency

 What does a Baldessin Press Studio Residency offer?

 The Baldessin Press Studio Residency gives one fellow working in any field the opportunity to negotiate a residency, which may be taken over the year, or in one block, depending on the project and the recipient’s research plans.
 The offer may include accommodation, printmaking tuition, living expenses, materials or editioning.
-The recipient will also have the opportunity to participate in a 'Bon a Tirer' event in May or June each year to present their project to the Library, public, partners and other supporters.
+The recipient will also have the opportunity to participate in a 'Bon a Tirer' event during the year to present their project to the Library, public, partners and other supporters.

 Eligibility to apply and selection process

 The residency is open to any recipient of a State Library Victoria or partnered fellowship.
-The application and selection process will commence once announcements regarding the awarding of the Creative Fellowships for 2014–15 have been made.
+The application and selection process will commence once the announcements of Fellowship recipients for 2015–16 have been made.

 In 1975 he represented Australia in the Sao Paulo Biennale before living and working in Paris until his return to St Andrews in 1977.

-The bluestone studio was handbuilt by George and Tess Baldessin and the three teenage Hails brothers, Rob, Doug and Don.
+The bluestone Baldessin Press Studio was handbuilt by George and Tess Baldessin, and the three teenage Hails brothers, Rob, Doug and Don.
 It is almost entirely made of recycled materials, most of which came from demolished 19th-century buildings in Melbourne.
-It contains all George’s studio equipment, including the large press, which he modelled himself with the help of Neil Jeffrey (Enjay Presses).
+It contains all of George’s studio equipment, including the large press which he modelled himself with the help of Neil Jeffrey (Enjay Presses).

 In 2001 Tess Baldessin returned to St Andrews to reclaim the very run-down studio and reconstitute it as The Baldessin Press.
 It operates in George’s memory, so that artists may continue to create in this special place, thus perpetuating the generous spirit of George.